Appsterdam/open/resources/WWLLSpeakersBrief.md

 ## Purpose and Spirit

-Weekly Wednesday Lunchtime Lectures (WWLL in short) is a program that allows Appsterdammers to share knowledge with the community.
-In exchange, speakers receive individual speaker training and, if the reception from the audience is 80% positive, you become part of the official Appsterdam Speakers Bureau.
-We refer to the Bureau when conferences, universities, journalists, or other venues ask us for high quality speakers.
+Weekly Wednesday Lunchtime Lectures (WWLL in short) is a program that allows Appsterdammers and others to share knowledge with the community.
+In exchange, speakers receive individual speaker training if they would like it If the reception from the audience is 80% positive, WWLL speakers become part of the official Appsterdam Speakers Bureau.
+We refer to the Bureau when conferences, universities, journalists, or other venues ask us for high-quality speakers.
 Participants of WWLL have already spoken at major events.

-If the reception from the audience does not reach 80% approval, it does not mean you are excluded from the Bureau forever.
-You have as many opportunities as you want to improve your skills until you make it to the list.

 ## Lecture Topics